 Evidence is sometimes intentionally altered, lost, or destroyed in high-stakes truck accident cases.
 You may prevent this unlawful conduct by taking prompt legal action after a crash.
 However, a party that tampers with evidence can face sanctions if it is brought to the attention of the court.
 Possible penalties include an adverse jury instruction and the exclusion of expert testimony.

 If you prove liability against a truck driver, trucking company, or other defendant, you may be able to recover damages for your harm.
 This can range from compensation for any past and future medical bills to reimbursement for property damage and loss of income.
 Some more subjective forms of damages also may be available, such as pain and suffering.
-You have four years from the date of an accident to file a Florida personal injury claim.
+You have two years from the date of an accident to file a personal injury claim.